Arpita799/Online-Vegetable-Sales/README.md

 Welcome to Sabzi Mandi, your one-stop destination for farm-fresh vegetables delivered straight to your doorstep! 🌱

 # Description
-FreshBite is an innovative online vegetable sales web application designed to revolutionize the way you shop for your greens.
+Sabzi Mandi is an innovative online vegetable sales web application designed to revolutionize the way you shop for your greens.
 With a sleek and user-friendly interface, you can browse through a wide selection of locally sourced, organic produce from the comfort of your home.

 # Features
 * Interactive and user-friendly interface to make browsing easier.